New Veteran Student

 Important: Provide the VA Certifying Official with a copy of your current schedule.
 This needs to be completed every semester to receive your benefits.

-The VA will not cover Developmental/Remedial classes that are taught online or hybrid ("I" and "J" sections at JCC).
+The VA will not cover Developmental/Remedial classes that are taught online or hybrid ("I", "B', "H", and "BC" sections at JCC).
 Developmental/Remedial courses are all courses that begin with a "0" for the course number (ex.
-DMA 010, DRE 096, CHM 090).
+CHM 090).
 If you are required to take a Developmental/Remedial class it must be fully seated in order for it to be certified at the VA.
+Co-Req and Basic Skills courses are not covered by VA.